Do you need to file a Valsartan Recall Lawsuit?

 In September 2018, the FDA placed products made by Zhejiang Huahai Pharmaceuticals on import alert.
 By doing so, the FDA said it was protecting patients while the manufacturer determined how the impurities were introduced.
 Additionally, ZHP needs to determine how to address the quality and safety of its products.
 The import alert stopped all drug high blood pressure medications made by ZHP from entering the U.S.

 It is no secret that prescribed medication have negative consequences for all patients.
-The carcinogenic chemicals found in valsartan and losartan at an increased risk for certain cancers and liver damage.
+The carcinogenic chemicals found in valsartan at an increased risk for certain cancers and liver damage.
 If you take heart medication, the FDA advises several steps if you take one of the recalled medications.

 - First, don’t just stop taking your medication.
 High blood pressure medications treat extremely serious conditions.